-An order slotting solution was the answer.
+A sequencing solution was the answer.
 It gave the manufacturer the ability to more easily accomplish short-term planning as well as horizons of up to one year.
 The cloud-based slotting solution was deployed across all plants quickly and smoothly.
 As a result, the manufacturer reports performance improvements such as reduced run times from several minutes to a few seconds per run, an increase in transparency and more stability in production.

 The wealth of customer data, analytics, and growing transparency in the global supply chain is allowing business leaders greater leverage and control over their enterprises.
 Finding the right digital tools to improve efficiency and productivity is critical, no matter where your organization is on its Industry 4.0 journey.